EDWINA, COUNTESS MOUNTBATTEN OF BURMA

 Edwina as Vicereine of India

 At the stroke of midnight on 15th August 1947 - India became separated into the Dominions of India and Pakistan, two separate nations and Mountbatten was no longer Viceroy.
 Mountbatten who was a great-grandson of Queen Victoria (1819(1837-1901) - the first Empress of India, had brought an end to the British Empire.
-He did however accept the offer of the post of the first Governor-General of India and of course Mountbatten and Edwina remained in India.
-During this period, Edwina - always referred to as 'Lady Louis' continued her efforts working with refugees and earned the undying love of the people for her untiring devotion.
+He did however accept the offer of the post of the first Governor-General of the new Dominion of India and of course Mountbatten and Edwina would then remain in India.
+During this period, Edwina - always referred to as 'Lady Louis', continued her efforts working with refugees and earned the undying love of the people for her untiring devotion.
 She would go from camp to camp, hospital to hospital and personally would intervene in an effort to improve sanitation.

 In Edwina ‘s farewell broadcast to the people of India, she ended this emotional and personal speech - "although in a physical sense my husband, Pamela and I will be leaving India so soon, we shall always be with you in spirit, and I think you know you will have our affection, our gratitude and our prayers at all times.
 The close links of comradeship that have been forged between us are such that can never be broken, and I know that it is inevitable that I shall return.
 So this is not farewell, but only ‘au revoir’."